Property Management | Frequently Asked Questions

 why can't I take care of property repairs

-It allows us to have minor repairs completed immediately when a vendor arrives at the scene, rather than having to get an estimate, obtain your approval and send the vendor back out, which would result in another trip charge to you.
-This is also more convenient for your tenants, who would not respond well to having to make multiple appointments with a vendor for a minor repair.
+Requiring multiple trips would result in additional trip charges to the Owner and unnecessary delays.
+It is also more convenient for tenants, who typically do not respond well to having to schedule multiple appointments with a vendor for a minor repair.

-We must for liability reasons remain in control of necessary maintenance.
-When a tenant signs a lease with us they expect maintenance to be completed properly and in a timely manner, and we have a legal and ethical obligation to see that it is.
-We also have a responsibility to act fairly on your behalf and to protect your interests, and we take this responsibility very seriously.
+For liability and compliance reasons, we must retain control over necessary maintenance.
+When a tenant signs a lease with our office, they reasonably expect repairs to be completed properly and in a timely manner, and we have both a legal and ethical obligation to ensure that standard is met.

 Why should I sign up for the attorney prepare lease program for $100?